Roast goose: Cantonese

+Results of a 2016 survey released by the municipal government of Guangzhou showed that roast goose was the most popular dish, outranking white cut chicken and roast squab.

 European

 Goose has a distinct flavor which makes it a favorite European Christmas dish.
 In Germany, roast goose is a staple for Christmas Day meals.
 For European cultures, roast goose is traditionally eaten only on appointed holidays, including St. Martin's Day.

 It is generally replaced by the turkey in the United States.
 Similarly, goose is often an alternative to turkey on European Christmas tables.

 In the United States, the price per pound of goose is usually similar to that of farmed duck, but the large size of the bird and low yield of meat to bone and fat makes a goose a luxury item for most.
 An added value is that roasting a goose will render a great deal of excellent quality fat which is typically used for roasting potatoes or as the shortening in pie crust (sweet or savory).
 One can also simmer pieces of goose submerged in the fat to make confit.

 Roast goose is also a popular ingredient for post-Christmas meals.
 There are a number of recipes for Boxing Day which make use of left over roast goose from one's Christmas Day banquet.